carbon-language/carbon-lang/lld/docs/NewLLD.rst

 * Efficient archive file handling

-  LLD's handling of archive files (the files with ".a" file extension) is different from the traditional Unix linkers and pretty similar to Windows linkers.
+  LLD's handling of archive files (the files with ".a" file extension) is different from the traditional Unix linkers and similar to Windows linkers.
   We'll describe how the traditional Unix linker handles archive files, what the problem is, and how LLD approached the problem.